Sales Commission Compensation: How to Incentivize and Structure Your SDR Team

 The success or failure of a new SDR depends on training, provision of leads, and a realistic look at their sales goals.

-“Make sure that the lead gen. is working so that you have enough leads to keep these new folks occupied and get their hands wet.
+“Make sure that the lead gen. is working so that you have enough leads to keep these new folks occupied and get their feet wet.
 “Once you figure that stuff out, the natural next step is determining the right quota and compensation,” he explains.

 Early-stage companies often have the problem of matching sales reps with realistic goals.